Viewer#

 can inspect all entities currently placed in the scene.
 The currently selected

-on any actor will select it as if it
+entity will be highlighted.
+Left Click on any actor will select it as if it

 is clicked in the scene viewport.
 This allows you to select entities without a